shawon-analyst/Bank-Loan-Data-Analysis/README.md

 3.
    Run the Analysis:
    Open main.ipynb in Jupyter Notebook or VS Code and run all cells to generate the visualizations.

+👤 Author
+Shawon Data Analyst 📊

+Connect with me for any collaboration, feedback, or data-related discussions! 😊✨